AustinOliverHaskell/TemplateCommand/README.md

 - FILE_NAME_IN_CAPS
 - EXTENSION

 The functionality of the above variables is the same as their square-bracket counterparts.
+This will, in the future, come to use square brackets as well.

 In addition to the above variables the following are supported: